charmed-kubernetes/kubernetes-docs/pages/k8s/azure-cloud-provider.md

 ## Azure load-balancers for the control plane

-With revision `kubernetes-control-plane` charm from channel=1.25/stable or greater, Charmed Kubernetes can also use Azure native load balancers in front of the control plane, replacing the need to deploy the `kubeapi-load-balancer` charm.
+With the `kubernetes-control-plane` charm from channel=1.25/stable or greater, Charmed Kubernetes can also use Azure native load balancers in front of the control plane, replacing the need to deploy the `kubeapi-load-balancer` charm.
 The `kubernetes-control-plane` charm supports two relation endpoints, `loadbalancer-external`